 With the Amazon Echo Show, you can watch Prime Video, music videos from Vevo, or live TV and sports with a Hulu subscription.

-Google Nest Hub Max: Nest integration
+Google Nest Hub Max review: Nest integration

 You can also use the Max’ 6.5-MP camera as a Nest cam; while not as fully featured as Google’s security camera—there’s no night vision, for instance—it can serve in a pinch, in a room where you don’t want to install another camera.

-Google Nest Hub Max: Smart home controls
+Google Nest Hub Max review: Smart home controls

 Swipe down from the top of the Nest Hub Max’s display, and, depending on the number of smart lights, thermostats, and other best Google Home compatible devices you own, you’re greeted with an array of icons that let you control them.